openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 In your browser, access the YouTube Creator Studio by going to
    https://cms.youtube.com/.

 #.
-Use the video administrators' {institution ID}X-CMSmanager@gmail.com address
+Use the video administrators' {institution ID}X-CMSmanager address at
-   to log in to your institution's CMS account.
+   gmail.com to log in to your institution's CMS account.

 #.
 In the navigation bar at left click **CHANNELS**.
 A list of your
    institution's channels appears.